 |Lake County Coronavirus Cases at a Glance|

-Data Note: Information will change as additional data are received.
-The Epi Curve reflects the weekly count of the number of new cases identified per week (by episode date).
+Data Note: Information will change as COVID test results are received.
+This graph reflects the weekly count of the number of new cases identified per week (by episode date).

 Cases by Gender